mattcarlotta/nvi/docs/nvi.1.md

 # DESCRIPTION

-A zero-dependency, stand-alone binary that can parse, interpolate and assign ENVs into a process locally or remotely.
+A stand-alone binary that can parse, interpolate and assign ENVs into a process locally or remotely.
-It will either print ENVs as stringified JSON to standard output or it will assign them to a forked child process.
+It will either print ENVs as ENVs, flags or JSON to standard output or it will assign them to a child process.
 All options below are optional.
 Only long form (\--) flags are supported.

 # OPTIONS

 \--api

-:   Specifies whether or not to retrieve ENVs from the remote API.
+:   Specifies whether or not to retrieve ENVs from the nvi API.

 \--config [environment]{.underline}

-:  Specifies which environment config to load from the .nvi file.
+:  Specifies which environment config to load from a nvi.toml file.

-    When this flag is present, then the options below are ignored as they should be defined within the .nvi configuration file.

 \--debug